$50 Off Any Repair

 How to Fix a Leaking Washing Machine Hose

-No one wants to be greeted by a pool of water when they are about to do their laundry.
-Unfortunately, a leaking washing machine hose is often the cause of these unexpected puddles which can lead to costly damages and repairs.
-The seriousness of these damages cannot be understated since an undiagnosed leak can pour gallons of water in your home while you are away, resulting in carpet and ground flooding, expensive insurance bills, and possibly even new furniture or construction due to water damage.
+The seriousness of these damages cannot be understated since an undiagnosed leak can pour gallons of water into your home while you are away, resulting in carpet and ground flooding, expensive insurance bills, and possibly even new furniture or construction due to water damage.

 Kitchen Sinks and Faucets